African hair braiding, contemporary African art, YOUTUBE

 • Had braids before, and have properly moisturised and conditioned the hair and scalp, but still have unusual breakage?
 Examine your life for stressors that are usual suspects.
 You may need to see a physician for any unexplainable hair loss.

 • Help to stop and prevent hair murder!
-If hair loss occurs around the edges of your hair- especially around the front and sides, you look 10, 15, even 20 years older to your look.
+If hair loss occurs around the edges of your hair- especially around the front and sides, it adds 10, 15, even 20 years to your look.

 Back to top